May 25th, 2018 was a date that struck terror into the hearts of those who had ignored the General Data Protection Regulation (GDPR).

 After the release of our ISO 27001 Course on implementing an Information Security Management System (ISMS), we were asked for advice regarding the relationship between GDPR documentation and ISO 27001 documentation.
 There are three basic options (or strategies) to choose from when documenting GDPR and ISO 27001 compliance, namely:

-- Fully integrate the regulatory requirements into your ISMS Documents, or
+2. Fully integrate the regulatory requirements into your ISMS Documents or

-- Keep GDPR Documents separate from, and cross-referenced to, ISMS Documents.
+3. Keep GDPR Documents separate from and cross-referenced to ISMS Documents.

 ISO 27001 Course Image Map.
-Just click on the course that you are interested in to learn more about them or you can click on this link to go to the ISO 27001 overview page.
+Click on the course you are interested in to learn more about them, or click this link to the ISO 27001 overview page.

 Option 1: Keep the GDPR documentation entirely separate from the ISMS and its documents,

-The GDPR is a regulatory requirement involving data that must be kept secure and ISO 27001 Clause 4.1, and ISO 27001 Annex A.8.2.1 and A.18.1 (all of it) requires that it be included in the ISMS Scope.
+The GDPR is a regulatory requirement involving data that must be kept secure, and ISO 27001 Clause 4.1, and ISO 27001 Annex A Control 5.34, Privacy and the Protection of Personally Identifiable Information (PII), require that it be included in the ISMS Scope.
 What then of Option 2?

 Option 2: Fully integrate GDPR requirements into your ISMS Documents

-This is a popular choice at first glance seems to make a lot of sense – integrated internal audits, for example.
+At first glance, this popular choice makes much sense – integrated internal audits, for example.

 There are 35 headings in GDPR where you are subject to inspection by your national Data Protection Authority.

-If subjected to an inspection, do you really want to be ‘digging’ through documents and records to provide the documentary evidence an inspector will require?
-At best you and your organization will appear disorganized and, at worst, will give an inadequate account of your state of compliance.
+If subjected to an inspection, do you want to be ‘digging’ through documents and records to provide the documentary evidence an inspector will require?
+At best, you and your organization will appear disorganized and, at worst, give an inadequate account of your state of compliance.

-Click on the image on the left to see the table in full size or click on the button on the right to see our GDPR Advanced Course
+Click on the image on the left to see the table in full size or click the button on the right to see the full GDPR Advanced course

 Option 3: Keep GDPR Documents separate from and cross-referenced to ISMS Documents.

 This is our preferred choice – separate sets of documentation with comprehensive cross-referencing.
-You will still be able to do a combined internal audit and in addition to making it easy to present evidence to a Data Protection Inspector, you will also be ready to add ISO 27701 requirements for the processing of personal data to your ISMS.
+You will still be able to do a combined internal audit.
+In addition to making it easy to present evidence to a Data Protection Inspector, you will also be ready to add ISO 27701 requirements for processing personal data to your ISMS.

-Note: The previous announcement of an accredited EU-sponsored Certification Scheme for GDPR compliance has come to nothing, and the existence of ISO 27701 makes it very unlikely that it will ever revive.
+Note: The previous announcement of an accredited EU-sponsored Certification Scheme for GDPR compliance has yet to come to anything, and the existence of ISO 27701 makes it very unlikely that it will ever be revived.

-Certification to ISO 27701 will provide objective evidence to be produced in a Court of Law affirming an organization’s best efforts to fully comply with GDPR, and thus is likely to be a very popular choice.
+Certification to ISO 27701 will provide objective evidence to be produced in a court of law affirming an organization’s best efforts to comply fully with GDPR and thus is likely to be a trendy choice.

 Conclusion - do an audit against GDPR Requirements soon

-Whether maintaining your own ISMS or you're availing the service of an ISO 27001 Consultant, you'll need to think hard about documenting GDPR and ISO 27001 compliance before making a recommendation.
-For us, keeping GDPR documents separate, but cross-referenced to ISMS documents, is the best choice making things as easy as possible now and in the future.
+Whether maintaining your own ISMS or availing the service of an ISO 27001 Consultant, you'll need to consider documenting GDPR and ISO 27001 compliance before making a recommendation.
+Keeping GDPR documents separate but cross-referenced to ISMS documents is the best choice, making things as easy as possible now and in the future.

 GDPR Compliance Documentation Checklist

-If you're ready to start documenting your organisation's GDPR compliance but you're not sure where to start, here's a 19-page GDPR compliance documentation checklist to help you get things off the ground.
+If you're ready to start documenting your organization's GDPR compliance but need help figuring out where to start, here's a 19-page GDPR compliance documentation checklist to help you get things off the ground.
 Just click on the image below to get a copy.

 Click on this GDPR Compliance Audit image to get your copy of the checklist